timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-12-08
+# Objectives for Today 2021-12-09

+- Art Practice: Making an Info Graphic, or learning some layout/design stuff for an info graphic creation.
 - Physics of car to car collision to make them slide around and bounce away.
 - Adding the oval arena to the game for prototyping the idea.
-- Meetings today with Ultimate Games to stay informed and updated.

 **NOTICE**